Get Your Immigration Case Evaluation Today

 At Gilliam Law, our team of experienced legal professionals helps clients with family-based immigration every day.
 Whether someone wants their fiancé to begin the path to citizenship, get a green card for their family member, or simply financially sponsor a loved one — our law firm has the knowledge to assist in the process.
 The important thing to remember is that there are many paths to legally immigrating to America, and we can help you decide what’s right in your situation.

-Contact Gilliam Law today to schedule your Free Case Analysis.
+Contact Gilliam Law today to schedule your Free Case Evaluation.

 Many people expect family-based immigration to be a straightforward process.
 After all, don’t you only need to file a Petition for Alien Relative (Form I-130) and wait?
 You can now do much of your own research online, and with family preference categories, it seems that even non-immediate relatives can come to America when their green card holding or American citizen relatives petition on their behalf.
 Unfortunately, the Cato Institute was right when it called legal immigration “nearly impossible” — particularly for those without a Chicago family immigration attorney.